splerry/IIT_CS330_PROGRAMMING_ASSIGNMENT/README.md

 The security_engine_part2_source.exe executable runs a 10 trial test against the security engine using a brute force method.
 Simple launching the file as instructed above will activate its tests.

+NOTE BEFORE RUNNING: THE FILES ARE AUTOMATICALLY IN EXE FORM FOR CONVENIENCE

 to run in git bash, enter:

   git clone https://github.com/splerry/IIT_CS330_PROGRAMMING_ASSIGNMENT.git